18 Comments

 Thank you for reading!

-Emily A Banks's avatar
+E. A. Banks's avatar

 Very powerful stuff.
 I'm both incredibly eager and more than a little nervous for your book: I will see much of my upbringing reflected, but this time with a different lens.